 Budd, E. L., deruyter, A. J., Wang, Z., Sung-Chan, P., Ying, X., Furtado, K. S., Brownson, R. C. (2018).
 A qualitative exploration of contextual factors that influence dissemination and implementation of evidence-based chronic disease prevention across four countries.
 BMC Health Services Research, 18(1), 1–13. https://doi.org/10.1186/s12913-018-3054-5

 Approximately, 88% of deaths in the United States can be attributed to chronic diseases, such as type 2 diabetes and heart disease.
 The odds of developing a chronic disease are primarily determined by a combination of one’s genetics, health behaviors (foremost, physical activity and dietary intake), and characteristics of the environments in which people live.
-Dr. Budd examines the 1) policies and 2) environmental factors that influence physical activity and healthy eating, primarily among youth; and 3) investigates factors associated with the dissemination and implementation of evidence-based interventions to prevent chronic diseases and promote population-level health equity.
+Dr. Budd examines the 1) policies and 2) environmental factors that influence physical activity and healthy eating, primarily among youth and Latinx communities; and 3) investigates factors associated with the dissemination and implementation of evidence-based interventions to prevent chronic diseases and promote population-level health equity.